mountaineerbr/shellChatGPT/README.md

 ## 💡  Notes and Tips

+- Native chat completions is the **default** mode of script `option -c` since version 127.
+  To activate the legacy plain text completions chat mode, set `options -cd`.

 - The YouTube feature will get YouTube video heading title and its transcripts information only (when available).

 - The PDF support feature extracts PDF text ([_no images_](https://docs.anthropic.com/en/docs/build-with-claude/pdf-support#how-pdf-support-works)) and appends it to the user request.

 - Run chat commands with either _operator_ `!` or `/`.

+- One can **regenerate a response** by typing in a new prompt a single slash `/`, or `//` to have last prompt edited before the new request.

 - Edit live history entries with command `!hist` (comment out entries or context injection).

 <!-- (_discontinued_)
 - Add operator forward slash `/` to the end of prompt to trigger **preview mode**. -->

-- One can **regenerate a response** by typing in a new prompt a single slash `/`, or `//` to have last prompt edited before the new request.

 <!--

 - There is a [Zsh point release branch](https://gitlab.com/fenixdragao/shellchatgpt/-/tree/zsh), but it will not be updated.
 -->